yodertv/DynamicTree/README.md

 ##Backlog:

+- Dynamically clear and draw trees.
+E.g., add clear and redraw to slider value set event
 - Add seperate Alpha variable for left, right, width, and length
-- Use ng-slider for variable control
+- Use ng-slider for variable input
+- Add seperate left and right Alpha variable for each of angle, width, and length.
+This allows goofy tree by input.
 - Save as button to export tree
+- Work on mobile browser
+- Package and deliver by email